vt-middleware/ldaptive/docs/guide/authentication/accountstate.md

 ## Active Directory

 Active Directory returns account state as part of the ldap result message when a bind fails (error 49).
 Warnings are supported by leveraging either the 'msDS-UserPasswordExpiryTimeComputed' or 'pwdLastSet' attributes.
-A list of common bind errors can be found at [http://ldapwiki.willeke.com/wiki/Common%20Active%20Directory%20Bind%20Errors](http://ldapwiki.willeke.com/wiki/Common%20Active%20Directory%20Bind%20Errors)
+A list of common bind errors can be found at [Common Active Directory Bind Errors](https://ldapwiki.com/wiki/Wiki.jsp?page=Common%20Active%20Directory%20Bind%20Errors)

 {% highlight java %}
 {% include source/authentication/accountstate/2.java %}